COURSE TITLE:

 A. INFORMATION ACQUISITION

-Assignment #2: Read the Manual.
+Assignment #2: Read Your Chosen Book

-Read the entire manual for this course.
-If taking this course in a group, each person should read the manual.
+Read a book from the bibliography or one of student's choice.
+If taking this course in a group, each person should read a book.
+Only one person needs to write a summary.

-Assignment #3: Complete Worksheets.
+Assignment #3: Complete Designated Worksheets.

-Assignment #5: Read an Article.
+Assignment #5: Read Manual Article.

 Assignment #6: Observation.